ctrlxcvz/sd-guides/krita-sd-local.md

 > Running on public URL: https://[RANDOM_NUMBER].gradio.app
 ```
 - Open up your favorite browser (Firefox, Ungoogled Chromium, or Brave are good.)
-- Copy and paste the "gradio.app" web address and go.
+- Copy and paste the *gradio.app* web address and go.
 - The browser should load a local webui instance of your very own Stable Diffusion WebUI!
-- The CMD Prompt window functions just like "api.bat".
+- The CMD Prompt window functions just like *api.bat*.
 <br>

 <em>Image of gradio.app UI in browser</em>
 ![image](https://user-images.githubusercontent.com/111165333/194674649-38af6042-e136-47ef-b41a-4016240139ca.png)
 <br>
 - This panel functions similar to the Krita plugin; txt2img, img2img, and tons of diffusion options.
-- There are far more technical options under "Settings".
+- There are far more technical options under *Settings*.
 <br>

 <em><center>Image of gradio.app UI on mobile</center></em>
 ![310648807_823000495368859_1392061855349642323_n](https://user-images.githubusercontent.com/111165333/194675322-06c76a04-13b0-4f39-a22a-71e4e3f5e950.jpg)
-- And it even works outside your own network; Just enter the "XXXX.gradio.app" address in any browser!
+- And it even works outside your own network; Just enter the *XXXX.gradio.app* address in any browser!
-- Close the CMD prompt "webui.bat" window when you are done running this instance of Stable Diffusion.
+- Close the CMD prompt *webui.bat* window when you are done running this instance of Stable Diffusion.
 <br>
 <br>